IuliiaSaveleva/ALFA/README.md

 ### Base Detectors

+* Fps values for base detectors were taken from their papers.

-To get mAP on PASCAL VOC 2007 by 5-fold cross validation:
+* To get mAP on PASCAL VOC 2007 by 5-fold cross validation:

 ```bash
 python ./cross_validate_base_detector.py \